Why Does VR Movement Cause Motion Sickness?

 Why Does Acceleration Cause More VR Sickness Than Speed?

-Players can tolerate high constant speeds in VR far better than rapid acceleration and deceleration — this is one of the most counterintuitive findings in VR comfort design.
+Players can tolerate high constant speeds in VR far better than rapid acceleration and deceleration.
 Eagle Flight reaches significant velocities, but the acceleration curves are carefully smoothed.
 A sudden jerk from zero to fast is enormously more sickening than a gradual build to the same final speed.

 - Use eased acceleration curves, not linear ramps.